Dissipation-dispersion analysis of fully-discrete implicit discontinuous Galerkin methods and application to stiff hyperbolic problems: Abstract

 \section{Abstract}

-The application of discontinuous Galerkin (DG) schemes to hyperbolic systems of conservation laws requires a careful interplay between the space discretization, carried out with local polynomials and numerical fluxes at inter-cells, and a high-order time-integration to yield the final update.
-An important concern is how the scheme modifies the solution through the notions of numerical diffusion and dispersion.
-The analysis of these artifacts is well known for finite volume schemes, but it becomes more complex in the DG case.
-In particular, as far as we know, no analysis of this type has been considered for implicit integration with DG space discretization.
-The first part of this work intends to fill this gap, showing that the choice of the implicit Runge-Kutta scheme impacts deeply on the quality of the solution.
-We analyze dispersion-diffusion properties to select the best combination of the space-time discretization for high Courant numbers.
+The application of discontinuous Galerkin (DG) schemes to hyperbolic systems of conservation laws requires a careful interplay between space discretization, carried out with local polynomials and numerical fluxes at inter-cells, and time-integration to yield the final update.
+An important concern is how the scheme modifies the solution through the notions of numerical dissipation-dispersion.
+As far as we know, no analysis of these artifacts has been considered for implicit integration of DG methods.
+The first part of this work intends to fill this gap, showing that the choice of the implicit Runge-Kutta impacts deeply on the quality of the solution.
+We analyze one-dimensional dissipation-dispersion to select the best combination of the space-time discretization for high Courant numbers.

-In the second part of this work, we apply our findings to the integration of stiff hyperbolic systems with DG schemes.
-Implicit time-integration schemes leverage superior stability properties enabling the selection of time-steps based solely on accuracy requirements, thereby bypassing the need for minute time-steps.
+Then, we apply our findings to the integration of one-dimensional stiff hyperbolic systems.
+Implicit schemes leverage superior stability properties enabling the selection of time-steps based solely on accuracy requirements.
 High-order schemes require the introduction of local space limiters which make the whole implicit scheme highly nonlinear.
-To mitigate the numerical complexity of these schemes, we propose to use appropriate space limiters that can be precomputed on a first-order prediction of the solution.
-This approach follows the methodology proposed by Puppo et al. (Commun.
-Comput.
-Phys., 2024) for high-order finite volume schemes.
+To mitigate the numerical complexity, we propose to use appropriate space limiters that can be precomputed on a first-order prediction of the solution.
 Numerical experiments explore the performance of this technique on scalar equations and systems.

 \paragraph{AMS subject classification} 65M60, 65L04, 35L65 \paragraph{Keywords} implicit methods, discontinuous Galerkin schemes, hyperbolic systems, diffusion-dispersion analysis.